-At Marcellus, our Purpose is to make wealth creation simple and accessible by being trustworthy and transparent capital allocators.
-Our philosophy at Marcellus has evolved from the ideas of Kirby and Thiel, which we have refined further.
+At Marcellus, our Purpose is to make wealth creation simple and accessible by being trustworthy & transparent capital allocators.
+At Marcellus has evolved from the ideas of Kirby and Thiel, which we have refined further.
 Our investing approach has 3 pillars:

-- Capital Allocation: We look for companies with superior track record of capital allocation.
-We love companies that generate free cash flows and reinvest them in the business to fuel further growth
+We look for companies with superior track record of capital allocation.
+We love companies that generate free cash flows and reinvest them in the business to fuel further growth.

-- Competitive Advantage: Our experienced investment team through in-depth primary research constructs a portfolio of companies with deep competitive moats
+Our experienced investment team through in-depth primary research constructs a portfolio of companies with deep competitive moats.